-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
 HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 One of the most in-demand careers is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+Most work with both homeowners and business owners.
 And, most important, you’ll learn a great deal about:

 - Air conditioners